 6-7.
 Distributed NWDAFs reply or notify with the requested Output Analytics along with "aggregation analytics metadata" information required for the aggregation.

-8. Central/Aggregator NWDAF aggregates received Analytics information, i.e., generates a single Output Analytics based on the multiple Analytics outputs and aggregation analytics metadata information received from NWDAF 1 and NWDAF 2.
-In this example, the Central/Aggregator NWDAF also takes its own analytics for TAI-n into account for the aggregation.
+8. Aggregator NWDAF aggregates received Analytics information, i.e., generates a single Output Analytics based on the multiple Analytics outputs and aggregation analytics metadata information received from NWDAF 1 and NWDAF 2.
+In this example, the Aggregator NWDAF also takes its own analytics for TAI-n into account for the aggregation.

-9. Central/Aggregator NWDAF replies to NWDAF Service Consumer the Output Analytics for the requested analytics ID.
+9. Aggregator NWDAF replies to NWDAF Service Consumer the Output Analytics for the requested analytics ID.

 NWDAF:

-- Introduction of a NWDAF providing the capability to aggregate Output Analytics (referred to as "Central/Aggregator NWDAF").
+- Introduction of a NWDAF providing the capability to aggregate Output Analytics (referred to as "Aggregator NWDAF").

 - Enhancement to distributed NWDAFs to provide "aggregation analytics metadata" related to the Output Analytics.
-This may be supported by only subset of the distributed NWDAFs.
+This may be supported by only a subset of the distributed NWDAFs, since "aggregation analytics metadata" may not be always required for aggregating output analytics.

 - Enhancement to NWDAFs to request "aggregation analytics metadata" by providing "aggregation analytics metadata request" indication in the request message.